rsshilli/chimp/README.md

   }
 }
 ```

-When Chimp sees that you've used a different driver than Chrome, it will automatically download and start Selenium for you.

-Chimp passes any configuration you place in here directly to Webdriver.io.
-[Please see the Webdriver.io configuration documentation](http://webdriver.io/guide/getstarted/configuration.html) to see what's available.
+Chimp passes any configuration you place in under the `options` object directly to Webdriver.io.
+[Refer to the Webdriver.io configuration documentation](http://webdriver.io/guide/getstarted/configuration.html) for details.

+When using a browser other than Chrome with WebdriverIO, Chimp will automatically download and start Xvfb and Selenium so you can still have headless magic.
+Note that for this to work, you will need:
+* An OS that has an X windows manager (will not work on OSX)
+* Compatible version of Java to run Selenium

+###### chromeless
+TODO

+###### puppeteer
+TODO

 ##### meteor
 TODO